Tuesday, October 7, 2025

 Cows and Carrots Along The Whittier Narrows-A Personal Story

-The San Gabriel River was alive with the song of birds, gurgling waters, and bamboo clacking in the breezes.
-Especially in autum when they dried to a golden brown.
-The horse's hoofs were hushed by the deep sand as we trotted along on the sandy banks.
+The San Gabriel River was alive with the song of birds, gurgling waters, and cattails clacking in the breezes, especially in autum when they dried to a crispy golden brown.
+The horse's hoofs were hushed in the deep sand as we trotted along on the sandy banks.
 Out on the floodplain our horses hooves pounded like thunder against the well worn trails.
-We wove in and out of the trails ducking our heads under the low branches when we past by the trees and bushes..
+We rode like the wind while ducking our heads under cottonwood branches, steering expertly around the sharp turns and racing on the straight aways.

 I didn't realize it then but life was carefree.
 The only thing that crossed my mind was a teenage whim for a boyfriend and the fear of being bucked off my horse, Apache Tears.
 He was quite spirited and reared at leaves blowing by.
-I named him Apache Tears after a black transclucent stone that I saw in a gift shop out in Death Valley.
+When he got wet you several dark spots on his skin showed under his white coat.
+I named him Apache Tears. after a black transclucent stone that I bought in a gift shop out in Death Valley.

 Whittier Narrows Dam

-It took an hour to reach the Whittier Narrows Dam.
+Within an hour we reached the Whittier Narrows Dam.
 We rode up to the top of the dam on the concrete ramp called Myrtle's Rump.
-At the top we rested while looking over the fence into the dam.
+At the top we rested while looking over the metal fencing into the dam.
 The water spilled over the gates like a waterfall that occasionally rushed and roared.
-We rode further down the back side of the dam and headed northeast towards the Rio Hondo River.
+We continued down the back side of the dam then headed northeast towards the Rio Hondo River.
 The sound of our horses hooves went clippity clop down the concrete ramp.
 The land was a wide open floodplain with few trees and bushes.
 On the way to the Rio Hondo River we rode through a farm and the Whittier Narrows Nature Area which reminded me of The Secret Garden.
 No one was there.
 It was all ours to explore.

 Back Side of Whittier Narrows Dam